-In-app support allows customers to interact with your customer service team and answer bots within your app, with a familiar messaging interface that mimics the way users are used to communicating on many channels.
+In-app support allows customers to interact with your customer service team and QuickSearch Bots within your app, with a familiar messaging interface that mimics the way users are used to communicating on many channels.

 Why Does In-App Support Matter to Customer Service?